Skip to main content

 Cash-flow impact

-Separate from the P&L: the one-time cash-flow injection during the migration window.
+Separate from the P&L: the one-time cash-flow release during the migration window.
 The public audit models a 45-day timing difference between app-store settlement and web-billing settlement.
 As subscribers migrate, their renewal cycle shifts from store settlement to the faster web-billing cadence.
 Trailing store settlements still arrive on schedule; new web settlements arrive faster.
 The two cash flows overlap during the migration window.
-Net effect: ~45 days of net revenue (your share, after store fees) from migrated subscribers, pulled forward as a one-time working-capital release.
+Net effect: ~45 days of net revenue (your share, after store fees) from migrated subscribers released as a one-time cash-flow release.
 Magnitude: at a 22% blended store-fee assumption, roughly 5.3% of total ARR at baseline migration (12.3% × 0.78 × 55%); your audit reports the specific figure using your actual blended rate.
-A 5MARRappat225M ARR app at 22% blended sees ~264K cash injection.
+A 5MARRappat225M ARR app at 22% blended sees ~264K cash-flow release.
 A 10MARRappsees 10M ARR app sees ~528K.
 Apps on lower blended fees (Google-heavier) see proportionally more cash because Apple’s net is smaller for them.
 This does not change the P&L. The dollars eventually arrive on either schedule — you just have them earlier.
+This release is the mechanism behind the self-funding migration: the program fee is covered by the release itself — typically within 2–3 weeks of migration starting — and the invoice is only due once it has been.
 Cash-flow detail →

 Payback

-The pilot fee starts from $10K (scaling with the migration project), credited against migration, and refundable before pilot kickoff if internal alignment changes.
-Once kickoff begins, the pilot fee pays for pilot work.
-The full migration fee is scoped separately and typically lands below one month of the app-store fees you’re already paying.
-For most qualified apps, payback on the full migration cost lands inside the first few renewal cycles, helped by the cash-flow injection.
+The pilot deposit starts from $10K (scaling with the Migration Program), refundable before pilot kickoff if internal alignment changes, and credited in full against the migration fee — a commitment device around a reserved implementation window, not a price for an experiment.
+The full migration fee typically lands at less than one month of the app-store fees you’re already paying.
+For most qualified apps, the program typically returns from cash flow alone within 2–3 weeks of migration starting.
 The recurring margin lift is the ongoing P&L impact on top.

 What to model before pilot reservation